luxonis/luxonis-train/README.md

 - `inspect` - Inspect the dataset you are using and visualize the annotations

 To learn more information about any of these commands, run

 ```bash
 luxonis_train <command> --help
 ```

+Specific usage examples can be found in the respective sections below.

+<a name="configuration"></a>

 ## ⚙️ Configuration